malik5074/pneumatic-jamming-gripper/README.md

 ## 📜 License

-All designs and documentation in this repository are shared under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** License.
+All designs and documentation in this repository are shared under the **Creative Commons Zero v1.0 Universal** License.
 See the [LICENSE](LICENSE) file for details.

 ## ✍️ Author